 There is considerable involvement with the careers department in IV Senior.
-Girls are helped to decide on subject choices for V Senior during individual interviews with Ms Brown, and there is preparation for the world of work with various talks from professionals throughout the year, focusing on a wide range of career pathways, often suggested by the girls themselves.
-We hold two careers days in June which consist of hands-on workshops where the girls have to work together and present their findings.
+Girls are given guidance to help them decide on subject choices for V Senior during individual interviews with Ms Brown, and there is preparation for the world of work with various talks from professionals throughout the year, focusing on a wide range of career pathways, which are suggested by the girls themselves.
+We hold two careers days in June which consist of talks and hands-on workshops where the girls have to work together on a variety of team building tasks and present their findings.

-In V Senior, girls receive individual interviews with detailed career planning, prior to making option choices for VI Senior.
+In V Senior, girls receive two individual interviews with detailed career planning which build on the extensive careers opportunities they have received in IVS, prior to making option choices for VI Senior.

 In the summer term, girls are given help with UCAS applications and advice on personal statements.
 There is a UCAS day which enables girls to understand the full registration process including a presentation on how to write personal statements and various inspiring talks from guest speakers.

 All V Senior girls participate in work experience which involves going into the workplace to get a taste of a career which interests them.
 Girls are encouraged to arrange this themselves, but this can be discussed further at her careers interviews and help is always available if necessary.
 Work experience and other career opportunities are posted regularly on the girl’s google classroom and on the extensive careers website.
 There are also set work experience placements available such as Doctors at Work run by the University of Aberdeen and the Dundee Dental Insight run by the University of Dundee’s School of Dentistry.
 There are also volunteering opportunities throughout the year which also prove very popular and beneficial.